Albert0147/AaD_SFDA/README.md

 ### Contributions
-- We provide a _surprisingly simple_ solution for source-free domain adaptation with only two dot product terms:
+- We provide a _surprisingly simple_ solution for source-free domain adaptation, which is an upperbound of the proposed clustering objective:

 ![img](./AaD.png)